 Sometimes I have, what I think is a great idea, but the execution of that idea leaves me wondering.

-Case in point, my recent decision to sew the little man an Easter Basket.
+Case in point, my recent decision to sew an Easter Basket for the Little Man.
 And heck, while I was at it, I’d sew an extra one for the growing acrobat in my belly.

-So… I searched the net until I found one that: (1) I liked and (2) looked easy enough for a limited seamstress like me (ok, I’m not a seamstress, but if you write “sewer” it’s something your toilet flushes into, not someone who sews.)
+So… I searched the net until I found and Easter Basket that: (1) I liked and (2) looked easy enough for a limited seamstress like me (ok, I’m not a seamstress, but if you write “sewer” it’s something your toilet flushes into, not someone who sews.)

 Truth is, it was easy but I learned a few things along the way: Are you paying attention, Kate?
 Because this is important…